adjtomo/adjdocs/workshops/2024-5-21_scoped_uw/readme.md

 ## Docker Image Installation Instructions

+- First you will need to install Docker: https://www.docker.com/get-started/
-- The following instructions are meant to **install** a Docker Image, which contains all the software you will need to participate in the workshop.
-This assumes you have already installed Docker on your machine
+- The following instructions are meant to **install** a Docker Image, which contains all the software you need to participate
 - This Docker Image is ~3.98 GB, workshop material will create another ~1GB; please ensure you have sufficient disk space
 - See the troubleshooting notes at the bottom for common issues you might encounter
 - If you have any issues running the steps below that are not solved by the troubleshooting notes, feel free to open up a [GitHub issue](https://github.com/adjtomo/adjdocs/issues)